ibm-cloud-docs/AnalyticsEngine/getting-started.md

 To start running Spark applications in {{site.data.keyword.iae_full_notm}}, you need:

 - An {{site.data.keyword.Bluemix}} account.
 - Instance home storage in {{site.data.keyword.cos_full_notm}} that is referenced from the {{site.data.keyword.iae_full_notm}} instance.
-This storage is used to store Spark History events, which are created by your applications and any custom library sets, which need to be made available to your Spark applications. <!--Currently, the Spark application logs and the driver and executor logs are also stored in this {{site.data.keyword.cos_short}} bucket.
-At a later time, you will be able to aggregate these logs to a centralized {{site.data.keyword.la_short}} server that you own.-->
+This storage is used to store Spark History events, which are created by your applications and any custom library sets, which need to be made available to your Spark applications.
 - An {{site.data.keyword.iae_full_notm}} serverless instance.

 ## Provision an instance and create a cluster